raj-sutariya/gujarati_speech_recognition/README.md

 ## This is DeepSpeech speech recognition model for gujarati.
 Gujarati is native language to the Indian state of Gujarat sopken by around 60 million people.
 It's 6th most widely spoken language of India and 26th most widely spoken language in the world.
 This is the first speech recognition model for Gujarati Language.
-Model is trained in deepspeech mozilla framework.
+Model is trained using deepspeech mozilla framework and currenty achieves 91.3% WER (Word Error Rate).

 ### Requirements ###
 * To Use speech recognition engine using command line